-All staff should be alert to signs and symptoms of possible abuse.
+All staff should be alert to signs and symptoms of possible abuse whether that abuse has happened on or off site.
 Every member of staff, including part-timers, temporary, visiting, contract and volunteer staff working in school is required to report instances of actual or suspected child abuse or neglect to the DSL.
-This includes alleged abuse by one or more pupils against another pupil (see below section on Arrangement for Dealing with Child-On-Child Allegations).
+This includes alleged abuse by one or more pupils against another pupil (see below section on Arrangement for Dealing with Child-on-Child Allegations).